malloc37/ByteDojoArchiKata2026/README.md

 We have kept open questions visible rather than presenting them as settled:

-- The estate-to-cloud synchronization protocol ([ADR-007](adrs/adr-007-estate-cloud-sync-protocol.md)).
+- The longest outage the estate must bridge, and how the estate and the cloud authenticate each other ([ADR-007](adrs/adr-007-estate-cloud-sync-protocol.md)).
 - How long a gate may run offline, and the acceptable duplicate-ticket risk ([ADR-008](adrs/adr-008-signed-offline-ticket-validation.md)).
-- Consent scope and movement-data retention ([ADR-013](adrs/adr-013-privacy-consent-retention.md)).
+- Retention periods for visitor data, proposed but not agreed ([ADR-013](adrs/adr-013-privacy-consent-retention.md)).
 - The identity and authorization model ([ADR-012](adrs/adr-012-identity-authorization-attribution.md)).
-- How AI results are scored and monitored ([ADR-011](adrs/adr-011-ai-evaluation-human-review.md)).
+- The three driving characteristics for the architecture style, and whether Ticketing becomes its own cloud service ([ADR-016](adrs/adr-016-architecture-style.md)).
+- The acceptance threshold at which an AI use case may leave full human review ([ADR-011](adrs/adr-011-ai-evaluation-human-review.md)).
 The use cases themselves are chosen in [ADR-015](adrs/adr-015-first-release-ai-use-cases.md).

 Red stickies on the [EventStorming model](eventstorming/01-eventstorming-by-domain-boundary.png) mark these in place, alongside the key business moments.